Mechanistic insights into Z-ring formation and stability: A Langevin dynamics approach to FtsZ self-assembly: Results

 \subsubsection{Dynamics near the SCR-open helix phase boundary}

 The dynamics of the chain near the spiral to open helix transition can be analyzed using the time series of the principal radii of gyration $\l_i$ with $i=1,2,3$ and the prolateness $p$; see Fig.~\ref{fig_Dynamics}.
-The time series in Fig.~\ref{fig_Dynamics}($a$) shows signatures of a coexisting compact ring (denoted by $R1$), swelled ring ($R2$), globule ($G$), and open helix ($OH$).
+The time series in Fig.~\ref{fig_Dynamics}($a$) \dc{considers a short time window between $t=1000 \t$ to $3000 \t$ from the full time series over $10^5 \t$ to highlight the intermittent dynamics around phase transition in which the system dynamically crosses over between different morphologies including} compact ring (denoted by $R1$), swelled ring ($R2$), globule ($G$), and open helix ($OH$) \alert{: see Supplemental Movie~10}.
 The globule is characterized by $\l_1=\l_2=\l_3$ and $p=0$.
-The data at $G$ shows approximate agreement with this expectation.
+The data at the time point denoted by $G$ shows approximate agreement with this expectation.
 In the ring state, $\l_1 \approx \l_2$ is significantly larger than $\l_3$ and $p(R2) < p(R1)$ with both R1 and R2 rings having negative $p$.
 For OH, $\l_1 \gg \l_2(\approx \l_3)$ and $p \to 2$ (also see Fig.\ref{fig_CorrS} in Appendix-\ref{append_tseries}).

-These dynamics can be further characterized in terms of two-time correlations and the corresponding power spectral density.
-Fig.~\ref{fig_Dynamics}($b$) shows the correlation function $C_{pp}(t)= \la \d p(t) \d p(0)\ra/\la \d p^2(0)\ra$ with $\d p(t)=p(t)-\la p\ra$.
+These dynamics can be further characterized in terms of two-time correlations and the corresponding power spectral density. \dc{Note that the calculation of correlation function and power spectral density at a given parameter value uses the full steady-state time series over $10^5 \t$ and represents the system's dynamical property corresponding to the control parameters, e.g., $Pe$ and $\tilde \e$.} Fig.~\ref{fig_Dynamics}($b$) shows the correlation function $C_{pp}(t)= \la \d p(t) \d p(0)\ra/\la \d p^2(0)\ra$ with $\d p(t)=p(t)-\la p\ra$.
 The corresponding power spectrum $S_{pp}(\nu)$ is obtained by Fourier transforming the correlation function and is plotted in Fig.~\ref{fig_Dynamics}($c$).
 We used TISEAN~\cite{tisean} to compute the correlation and power spectrum.
 The apparent oscillations in $C_{pp}(t)$ at $Pe=1$ correspond to the phase coexistence.
 The absence of any characteristic maximum in frequency $\nu$ in the power spectrum $S_{pp}(\nu)$ characterizes the absence of any robust oscillation in the dynamics.
 The high frequency behavior of $S_{pp}$ shows approximate power-law decay as $\nu^{-\beta}$ with $\beta=1$ in the stable SCR phase ($Pe=0$ and $10^{-3}$), $\be=2$ for $Pe=1$ near the transition, and $\be=3$ for $Pe=2$ corresponding to open helix.

 {